-The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling the borings, performing Standard Penetration Tests, and obtaining Split Barrel and Hand Auger samples.
+The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling / hand augering the borings, performing Standard Penetration Tests, and obtaining Split Barrel samples and Hand Auger samples.

-Eighteen soil test borings were drilled / hand augered at the approximate locations shown on the Boring Location Plan, Plate 1, included in the Illustration section of this report.
-These borings were drilled / hand augered to depths of 3 to 12 feet below the presently existing ground surface.
+Twenty-five soil test borings (B-1 thru B-25) were drilled / hand augered at the approximate locations shown on the Boring Location Plan, Plate 1, included in the Illustration section of this report.
+These borings were drilled / hand augered to depths of 2 to 15 feet below the presently existing ground surface.
 Boring locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.
-All the boring locations were not accessible to the truck-mounted drilling rig due to dense vegetation and wet site conditions at the time of field investigation.
-Some of the borings were offset drilled, and the rest of the borings were hand augered.